Alldebrid/alldebrid-php/README.md

 ## Installation

-You can install **alldebrid-php** in two ways, direct include or by using composer or by downloading the source.
+You can install **alldebrid-php** in two ways, by using composer or downloading and including the standalone file.

 ### Via Composer: